tiongjjyi/tp/docs/UserGuide.md

 **Command failure:** Incorrect format results in an error message shown and the course is not added/stored in the database.

 ### Editing a course : `edit`

-Edits the details of an existing course from the list of courses.
+Edits the details of an existing course you teach from the list of courses.

 **Format:** `edit INDEX c/NEW_COURSENAME`
 * Edits the course at the specified `INDEX`.
 Existing course name will be updated to the input course name.
 * The index refers to the index number shown in the displayed course list.
 * `NEW_COURSENAME`: A valid course in NUS.
 Each course name should consist of a two or three letter prefix, four digits, and an optional one letter suffix.
-* `INDEX`: Must be a positive integer 1, 2, 3, ...
+* `INDEX`: Must be a positive integer (1, 2, 3, ...), and it should fall within the range of courses currently displayed such that it corresponds to a valid course.
+* Existing `COURSENAME` will be updated to the `NEW_COURSENAME`.

 **Examples:** `edit 1 c/CS1101S` Edits the course of the first course in the course list to be `CS1101S`.